ZAIN-UL-ABDIN-GHANI/usage-metering-billing-engine-FlyRanK/Readme.md

 **Data Layer**: I designed a PostgreSQL schema with 16 tables for tenants, subscriptions, usage events, invoices, alerts, and audit trails.
 I added 40+ indexes for performance and UNIQUE constraints to guarantee idempotency.

+## 🏗️ Technical Architecture

+The complete system architecture is documented in **[`ARCHITECTURE.md`](./ARCHITECTURE.md)**.

+It covers:

+* System architecture and component design
+* Frontend, backend, and database layers
+* Complete project folder structure
+* API routers and service organization
+* PostgreSQL database schema and relationships
+* Authentication and multi-tenant architecture
+* Usage metering and quota enforcement flow
+* Pricing and billing calculation flow
+* Stripe Checkout and webhook flow
+* Idempotency and duplicate-request protection
+* Docker, Nginx, and production deployment architecture
+* Complete data flow and request lifecycle

+**See [`ARCHITECTURE.md`](./ARCHITECTURE.md) for the full technical architecture.**

 ## Technologies I Use & Why

 **Backend: FastAPI (Python)**